TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

    - **Workaround**: None needed, issue has been fixed.
    - **Status**: Fixed with proper deserialization of the tabular_data field.

+### TabularFilterHelper Issues
+1. **Dynamic Type Errors in Asynchronous Contexts**: Using dynamic types with asynchronous iteration.
+   - **Impact**: Build errors with "Cannot use a collection of dynamic type in an asynchronous foreach".
+   - **Workaround**: None needed, issue has been fixed.
+   - **Status**: Fixed by redesigning TabularFilterHelper to use .NET Reflection API instead of dynamic typing.

+2. **Robust Method Invocation**: Previous approach was fragile with method calls on dynamic objects.
+   - **Impact**: Potential runtime errors if method signatures or return types changed.
+   - **Workaround**: None needed, issue has been fixed.
+   - **Status**: Fixed by implementing explicit method lookup and invocation via reflection with strong error handling.

+### Result Presentation
+1. **Overwhelming Results for Large Datasets**: No control over the number of results shown to users.
+   - **Impact**: Users could be overwhelmed by large result sets, especially for queries matching many records.
+   - **Workaround**: None needed, issue has been fixed.
+   - **Status**: Fixed by adding a resultLimit parameter to AskTabularQuestionAsync and implementing post-query limiting.

 ### Rate Limiting
 1. **Azure OpenAI Rate Limits**: Processing large datasets can hit API rate limits.
    - **Impact**: Processing delays due to required wait times between retries.